kasemir/org.csstudio.display.builder/Readme.md

 ------------

  * Java 8 SDK, at least 1.8.0_7x.
-   Needs at least 1.8.0_40 for javafx.scene.control.Dialog.
+   Needs 1.8.0_40 for javafx.scene.control.Dialog.
-   1.8.0_51 causes ComboBoxes in editor's property panel to hang on Windows,
+   1.8.0_51 causes ComboBoxes in editor's property panel to hang on Windows, fixed in later releases.
- * Eclipse IDE for RCP Development with `Tycho Configurator` installed via `Preferences`, `Maven`, `Catalog`, search for "tycho" and install it.
+ * Eclipse IDE for RCP Development with `Tycho Configurator`.
+   In `Preferences`, `Maven`, `Catalog`, search for "tycho" and install it.
  * In Eclipse Preferences, Java, Build Path, Classpath Variables:
    Set `JFXSWT` to the `lib/jfxswt.jar` file within your JRE.
    For example, on Mac OS X this could be `/Library/Java/JavaVirtualMachines/jdk1.8.0_71.jdk/Contents/Home/jre/lib/jfxswt.jar`.